HFT in Crypto

 High-frequency trading (HFT) was initially developed in 1983 after NASDAQ introduced a purely electronic form of trading.
-By the advancements of computer processing power in the 21 century, the market witnessed more competition on the development of HFT strategies.
+With the advancements in computer processing power in the 21 century, the market witnessed more competition in the development of HFT strategies.
 More and more HFT traders started executing their trades based on microseconds differences.

 HFT is basically a technical means to implement established trading strategies.
-HFT is not a trading strategy as such but applies the latest technological advances in market access, market data access and order routing to maximize the returns of established trading strategies.
-Most of HFT based strategies contributes to market liquidity (market making strategies) or to price discovery and market efficiency (arbitrage strategies).
+HFT is not a trading strategy as such but applies the latest technological advances in market access, market data access, and order routing to maximize the returns of established trading strategies.
+Most HFT-based strategies contribute to market liquidity (market making strategies) or to price discovery and market efficiency (arbitrage strategies).
 We will cover some of these strategies later in this article.

 What are the characteristics of HFT?

-Most of HFT operations but not all of them have some mutually shared characteristics with algorithmic trading.
-Most of them have a pre-defined trading decision programmed in them.
-Additionally, HFT is known to be used by professional traders who have a comprehensive understanding of the market’s behaviours and appropriately respond to them.
+Most HFT operations but not all of them have some mutually shared characteristics with algorithmic trading.
+Most of them have pre-defined trading decisions programmed in them.
+Additionally, HFT is known to be used by professional traders who have a comprehensive understanding of the market’s behaviors and appropriately respond to them.
 Moreover, HFTs are mainly using real-time data feed through API integrations and automate the process of order submission and order management.
-We could add the use of direct to market access and no human intervention.
+We could add the use of direct-to-market access and no human intervention.

 HFT in Crypto